MarcKueppers/govuk-frontend/docs/contributing/testing.md

 # Test your GOV.UK Frontend contribution

-Before you submit your contribution, you should:
+Before you submit your contribution to GOV.UK Frontend, you should:

 - fix any CSS or JavaScript style errors
 - check your changes look right and behave correctly
-- test in supported browsers and assistive technology
+- test your changes in supported browsers and assistive technology
-- run the automated tests, and update the tests if they fail
+- run the automated tests
-- add new tests if you need to
+- update the tests or add new tests if you need to

-Let us know in your pull request or [contact us](https://design-system.service.gov.uk/#support) if either:
+Let us know in your pull request or [contact us](https://design-system.service.gov.uk/#support) if:

-- you can’t do some of the checks or tests
+- you cannot do some of the checks or tests
 - your contribution might affect other parts of GOV.UK Frontend

 ## 1. Fix any CSS or JavaScript style errors